Colloquium: Spin-orbit effects in superconducting hybrid structures: Introduction

+By focusing on more common materials, where their superconductivity is well established, simplifies the understanding of the role of SOC.
+For example, a large part of this review focuses on hybrids with conventional elemental or nitride $s$-wave superconductors, including Nb, Al, V, and NbN.
+However, we note that other superconducting systems to investigate SOC effects are possible; for over two decades superconducting spintronics has been studied with high-temperature $d$-wave superconductors~\cite{Vasko1997:PRL,Wei1999:JAP,Chen2001:PRB}, where even their normal-state properties remain debated.
+In briefly mentioning other oxide superconductors, two-dimensional superconductors, such as NbSe$_2$, and proximity-induced superconductivity in III-V and group IV semiconductor nanostructures, we complement our Colloquium by providing relevant reviews on these topics.

+While we recognize that significant development is required before SOC-driven superconducting phenomena can be applied in the field of spintronics or quantum technologies, sufficient progress has already been made both theoretically and experimentally where one can start to think about potential areas of application.
+Using dissipationless supercurrents offers alternatives for energy-efficient information-communication and quantum technologies.
+Just data centers alone are predicted to require 8\% of globally generated electrical power by 2030~\cite{Jones2018:N}.
+A potential solution may combine superconducting electronics with recent advances in spintronics~\cite{Hirohata2020,Tsymbal:2019} to seamlessly integrate logic and memory~\cite{Birge2019:IEEEML} and thereby overcome the von Neumann bottleneck~\cite{Dery2012:IEEETED}.
+More importantly, through this review we hope to drive future innovations benefiting fields like superconducting spintronics and Majorana physics which will assist in solving material challenges that are key to progress in these areas.

-In this review, we summarize recent advances in the field following a brief introduction on the adaptation of superconductivity in the presence of spin-dependent interactions such as SOC in hybrid structures and devices.
-We also address open questions and highlight promising research directions.
+We start with a brief introduction to relevant theoretical and experimental background of superconductivity in the presence of SOC in hybrid structures, followed by recent developments and, finally, concluding with open questions and highlight promising research directions.